precice/precice.github.io/pages/docs/installation/installation-bindings-julia.md

 ## The versioning scheme

-The versioning scheme of the Julia bindings is the major and minor preCICE version followed by the version of the julia bindings.
+The versioning scheme of the Julia bindings is the major and minor preCICE version which the bindings are tested with, followed by the version of the Julia bindings.
+This differs from the [matlab](installation-bindings-python.md) and [python](installation-bindings-python.md) bindings due to the [Julia versioning guidelines](https://pkgdocs.julialang.org/v1/toml-files/#The-version-field), which only allow major, minor, and patch versions.

 Example: version `1` of the Julia bindings for preCICE version `2.4.0` is `2.4.1`